Social Work MA

 This information was correct at the time of publication.

 MA Social Work is a highly practical postgraduate qualification.
-After successful completion of the degree, you will be eligible to apply to register with Social Work England as a newly qualified social worker.
+After successful completion of the degree, you'll be eligible to apply to register with Social Work England as a newly qualified social worker.

 Many social work jobs are with local authorities, but you could also work in an NHS trust, a voluntary agency, a charity, the criminal justice system, or other agencies helping people in need of support.

-With a postgraduate degree in social work, you also have the option to continue in academia and apply to study for a PhD.
+With a postgraduate social work degree, you also have the option to continue in academia and apply to study for a PhD.

 The University of Sunderland’s Centre for Applied Social Sciences (CASS) regularly hosts visiting speakers and it can be an excellent way to learn from the real-life experience of people who already have a strong track record in social work.